 Video ads on Google’s partner sites and apps

 With video ads, you step up to a completely new level.
-One the one side, you get more space to tell your story visually, one the other, you increase your chances to convert and sale.
+You get more time to tell your story visually, which increases your chances to convert and sale.

 TrueView video ads pricing policy is customer-oriented: